-Additionally, in the process of deriving our results, we derive an approach to compute the solution of the original problem using the solution of the HJB equation.
-(Proposition 4, Corollary 1) This result is useful even in the RCK model in the following sense.
+Additionally, in the process of deriving our results, we derive an approach to compute a solution to the original problem using the solution to the HJB equation.
+(Corollaries 1, 2) This result is useful even in the RCK model in the following sense.
 In the usual RCK model, the analysis uses phase diagrams for the simultaneous differential equation of the capital accumulation equations and the Euler equations.
 This system is semi-stable.
-By setting the initial value of consumption on a stable manifold, we can obtain a solution of this problem.
-However, because the system is semi-stable, if we apply usual methods for approximating the solution of differential equations such as the Runge-Kutta method, the approximation error will increase due to the unstable manifold, and the calculation will eventually fail.
-On the other hand, what we have derived is a one-dimensional ordinary differential equation (ODE) for calculating the optimal capital accumulation, and in the case of the RCK model, its steady state is stable.
+By setting the initial value of consumption on a stable manifold, we can obtain a solution to this problem.
+However, because the system is semi-stable, if we apply usual methods for approximating the solution to differential equations such as the Runge-Kutta method, the approximation error will increase due to the unstable manifold, and the calculation will eventually fail.
+By contrast, under mild assumptions, we have derived a one-dimensional ordinary differential equation (ODE) for calculating the optimal capital accumulation, and in the case of the RCK model, its steady state is stable.
 Therefore, the above problem does not occur and a usual approximate method can be used to obtain an approximate solution.

-The model we deal with in this paper does not have stochastic shocks.
-This is because the first example has no stochastic shocks.
-In other words, even in the optimal capital accumulation model without stochastic shocks, the HJB equation has been discussed without any rigorous foundation to date.
-Of course, in a capital accumulation model with stochastic shocks, the problem would be much more difficult.
+We deal with a wide range of variational problems, including the RCK model and its variants, but not models involving stochastic shocks.
+Originally, we wanted to deal with stochastic variational problems involving DSGE models, but their analysis is so difficult that we could not do so in this paper.
+Some readers may consider our results inadequate in this respect.
+However, as the examples in Section 2 show, even within the RCK model, the mathematical basis for dealing with the HJB equation has so far been vague.
+Our results are not perfect, but we believe they are a worthwhile first step.